rei/rei-cedar-docs/docs/foundation/responsive/README.md

 </style>
 ```

-Unlike other deliverables from Cedar, our container breaks in its display settings for each of the breakpoints into one class.
+The container builds in its display settings for each of the breakpoints.
 This allows all pages to begin from the same layout context as each other.
 The container has two variants: standard container and fluid container.

 <cdr-img :src="$withBase('/layout/Spec_Grids_Breakpoints_16-9.png')" alt="Breakpoints for REI’s responsive layout" />